OpenEvalProject/evals/manuscripts/elife-83342/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/83342/elife-83342-fig7-v2.jpg)

-**Figure 7.:** Irf8 through +32 kb enhancer governs DC differentiation.(A) Schematic representation of Irf8 gene regulation during DC differentiation.
+**Figure 7.:** (A) Schematic representation of Irf8 gene regulation during DC differentiation.
 Irf8 transcription is induced at the CDP stage by its flanking enhancers, including the +32 kb enhancer, and is further increased in pDC and cDC1 (green wavy lines; the number of wavy lines indicates levels of gene transcription as in Figure 5A and Figure 6A).
 The increase in Irf8 expression is due to an increase in the interactions of the Irf8 promoter with upstream and downstream sequences.
 Irf8 promoter interactions with upstream sequences are stronger in pDC and Irf8 promoter interactions with downstream sequences are stronger in cDC1.
 In pDC the +32 kb enhancer marked by lncIrf8 is less repressed by IRF8 repressor complex compared to cDC1, resulting in particularly high Irf8 expression and lncIrf8 transcription in pDC (purple wavy lines).
 This negative feedback inhibition of IRF8 on the +32 kb enhancer allows Irf8 to regulate its own expression and thus DC differentiation.
 (B) Negative feedback regulation of Irf8 through the +32 kb enhancer in cDC1 and pDC specification as described in panel (A).
 The RNA-seq and IRF8 ChIP-seq data are shown as in Figure 1A, Figure 1—figure supplement 1 and Figure 2—figure supplement 2A.
 (C) Recapitulating Irf8 and lncIrf8 transcription by repression and activation of the Irf8 +32 kb enhancer in HoxB8 MPP by targeted dCas9-KRAB and dCas9-VP64, respectively.
 Green and purple wavy lines represent gene expression as described in Figure 5A and Figure 6A.

 In our model, we propose an IRF8 repressor complex that differentially acts on the Irf8 +32 kb enhancer element in a DC subset specific manner to limit Irf8 autoactivation.
 In cDC1 the +32 kb enhancer is repressed by the IRF8 repressor complex through negative feedback inhibition (prominent IRF8 binding in cDC by ChIP-seq; Figure 7A and B), which limits Irf8 autoactivation and expression.
 Conversely, in pDC there is less IRF8 repressor complex binding to the +32 kb enhancer, which results in high Irf8 and lncIrf8 transcription (Figure 7A and B).
 Recapitulating the IRF8 repressor complex with dCas9-KRAB and targeting lncIrf8 promoter in the +32 kb enhancer reduced Irf8 expression (Figure 7C).
 Conversely, activation of the +32 kb enhancer boosted lncIrf8 and Irf8 expression (Figure 7C).
 Thus, an intricate feedback loop of IRF8 on the +32 kb enhancer orchestrates Irf8 expression and thus DC differentiation.